 There is a corresponding measure for pitchers, the TPP, “Total Pitching Productivity”, and a derived close relative, the “Quality of Pitching”; we discuss those on a separate page here.

 One can thus, in principle, combine the TOPs of the men on an actual baseball team and make presumably useful and reasonably accurate predictions of how many runs that team will score.
 And indeed, subject to some qualification and technicalities, one can in fact as well as principle.
-The technicalities are these: first, one must of course weight the men's individual TOPs by their percentage of playing time; and second, for technical reasons, the team TOP will not be the simple average of even the weighted individual TOPs but will be a varying few percent lower ("the average of the means is not, in general, equal to the mean of the averages", for those who care).
-But when applied correctly, the method does work.
+The chief technicality is that one cannot simply add up the men’s TOPs, even pro-rated for play time, because the TOP is a multiplicative measure and “the average of the means is not, in general, equal to the mean of the averages”.

 Illustration of that mathematical remark:7 x 9 = 63 5 x 5 = 25 ---------- 6 x 7 = 42The average of the products, 63 and 25, is 44.
 But the product of the averages, 6 and 7, is 42, which is obviously not equal to 44.